Mizosu97/mizos_iso/README.md

 This is the source code to the mizOS ISO image, made with [archiso](https://wiki.archlinux.org/title/archiso).

+If you don't want to compile the ISO yourself, I have the precompiled ISO hosted on mega.nz.
+Get it [here](https://mega.nz/file/7qwXnIBC#rtwgyYBGI4qWIbu1eiJ1Dd72PDdvGFS70vjSzxSQZRY).

 # Build

 You need a machine running Arch Linux or one of its derivatives to build the ISO.